 Before the first snowfall or ice storm, follow this list of 10 tips to winterize your car.

-- Make sure your car has been recently serviced (like an oil change and fluids level check).
+- Make sure your car has been recently serviced for an oil change and fluid level inspection.

 - Have your battery tested to be sure it can hold a charge.
-And while you’re there, see if they can remove corrosion.
+And while you’re at the service garage, have them remove any battery corrosion.

-- As part of an overall inspection, have a professional check your car’s belts, hoses, and spark plugs to help avoid a breakdown.
+- As part of an overall inspection, have a professional check your car’s belts, hoses, and spark plugs to help avoid a breakdown in cold winter temperatures.

 - Check your tire pressure.
 Many cars alert the owner when air is needed due to weather fluctuations, but it never hurts to keep a gauge handy.
-Your owner’s manual should recommend appropriate tire pressure for various driving conditions, and remember that cold weather can cause tires to deflate.
+Your owner’s manual will recommend appropriate tire pressure for various driving conditions.
+Remember, cold weather can cause tires to deflate.

-- Don’t wait until the last minute to purchase snow tires, particularly if you live in rural areas where roads are less likely to be cleared, it’s especially important to get snow tires as soon as possible.
+- Don’t wait until the last minute to purchase snow tires.
+If you live in rural areas where roads are less likely to be cleared, it’s especially important to get snow tires as soon as possible.

-- To the degree possible, maintain a full tank of gas, especially in freezing conditions.
-This may help to avoid frozen gas lines and other headaches.
+- Try to maintain a full tank of gas, especially in freezing conditions.
+A full tank may help prevent frozen gas lines and other headaches.
 It may also keep you warm while you wait for roadside rescue in the event of a weather emergency.

 - Pack an emergency kit for each car in your household.
 We recommend having these 14 things, like blankets, a flashlight, and warning triangles, on hand.